taroserigano/H-E-B-ATM-Master-_-_/README.md

 ## Overview

-This app delivers **real-time responsiveness** and **production-grade reliability**.
+This app delivers **real-time responsiveness** and **high reliability**.

-Every transaction—whether a deposit or withdrawal—is processed instantly in MongoDB and reflected in the UI without delay.
+Every transaction—whether a deposit or withdrawal—is processed instantly in MongoDB and reflected in the UI immediately.
 Thanks to **optimistic UI updates**, users see updated balances and transaction history the moment they take action.

 All data is automatically **cached and synced** through React Query.
 This ensures:
-- Fast initial loads through prefetching and hydration
+- Ultra fast initial loads through prefetching and hydration
 - Seamless updates after every action
 - Immediate rollback on failure
 - Accurate, up-to-date views across all components